-Please refer to this document before submitting your manuscript to the make sure you respect all the elements mentioned.
+Please refer to this document before submitting your manuscript to the CEREBELLUM and make sure you respect all the elements mentioned.

 Manuscript

 The CEREBELLUM accepts submissions from the following categories.
 All submissions will be written in layman’s terms without technical jargon for the public to understand.